-The PHA will establish a higher payment standard amount for EHVs at 120% of the FMR.
+BHA will establish a higher payment standard amount for EHVs at 120% of the FMR.
+This payment standard for EHV holders will remain in effect for as long as the EHV holder household remains in the EHV Program.

 Rent Reasonableness